Finkelstein reaction

-The Finkelstein reaction named after the German chemist Hans Finkelstein, is an SN2 reaction (Substitution Nucleophilic Bimolecular reaction) that involves the exchange of one halogen atom for another.
-It is an equilibrium reaction, but the reaction can be driven to completion by exploiting the differential solubility of halide salts, or by using a large excess of the halide salt.
+The Finkelstein reaction, named after the German chemist Hans Finkelstein, is a type of SN2 reaction (substitution nucleophilic bimolecular reaction) that involves the exchange of one halogen atom for another.
+It is an equilibrium reaction, but the reaction can be driven to completion by exploiting the differential solubility of various halide salts, or by using a large excess of the desired halide.

-R–X + X′− R–X′ + X−

 Method

 The classic Finkelstein reaction entails the conversion of an alkyl chloride or an alkyl bromide to an alkyl iodide by treatment with a solution of sodium iodide in acetone.
-Sodium iodide is soluble in acetone while sodium chloride and sodium bromide are not.
-The reaction is driven toward products by mass action due to the precipitation of the poorly soluble NaCl or NaBr.
+Sodium iodide is soluble in acetone while sodium chloride and sodium bromide are not; therefore, the reaction is driven toward products by mass action due to the precipitation of the poorly soluble NaCl or NaBr.
 An example involves the conversion of the ethyl ester of 5-bromovaleric acid to the iodide: